postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

 See [question answering documentation](https://huggingface.co/tasks/question-answering) for more options.

 ### Text Generation
-If you need to expand on some thoughts, you can have AI complete your sentences for you.
+If you need to expand on some thoughts, you can have AI complete your sentences for you:

 === "SQL"